FlyingChopstick/Logger/README.md

 ### What is this repository for? ###

 This is a custom logger library, used in my other project.
-It provides basic text messages with customizable prefixes to relay importance of the message and/or group messages
+It provides basic text messages with customizable prefixes to relay importance of the message and/or group messages.

 ### How do I get set up? ###